How many of these iconic local locations have you visited?

 Nonsuch Wreck and Reefs

 The island is a restricted area, and thus visitors are prohibited.
 This allows important ecological work, such as conserving the once-thought-extinct Bermuda Petrel, to continue to take place.
 However, visitors can access the island’s surrounding waters by kayak and by snorkeling.
-The shipwreck on the north edge of the island is one of the only shipwrecks accessible to snorkelers rather than scuba divers, and thus makes it a great place to explore.
-Snorkelers can free dive through openings the ship’s hull and find an impressive range of reef fish.
+The shipwreck on the north edge of the island is one of the only shipwrecks accessible to snorkelers rather than SCUBA divers and thus makes it a great place to explore.
+Snorkelers can free dive through openings the ship’s hull and find there an impressive range of reef fish.

 This Great Sound has experienced a rich aeronautical and military history since the 1800s.
 During the time of the Boer War, it was used as a prisoner of war camp and a quarantine station for contagious disease.
 During the Second World War, the island’s airbase was taken over by the Royal Air Force as it was an important naval station.

 The since-abandoned airbase is now accessible to the public at their own risk.
 The now decrepit concrete building has room for various aircraft hangars, and adventurers will find it a delight to explore.
 Darrell’s Island is also a popular spot for camping in Bermuda and is filled with flat grassy areas on which to pitch a tent.
 The island also has plenty of coastline and reefs that are wonderful for fishing, swimming, and snorkeling.